madret/Observe/README.md

 3. Verify log ingestion

 ## 1. Host Quickstart
-The Host Quick Start Integration is the simplest way to start monitoring your Linux and Windows endpoints in Observe.
-It is designed to quickly surface logs and metrics information in our Log and Metric explorers.
+The Host Quick Start Integration is the simplest way to start monitoring Linux and Windows endpoints in Observe.
+It is designed to quickly surface logs and metrics information in the Log and Metric explorers.
 The package uses the **Observe Agent for Linux and Windows**, and **OpenTelemetry Collector [1]** with the Open Telemetry Host Metrics Receiver and the Open Telemetry File Log Receiver for MacOS to ship common logs and metrics from the host you wish to monitor.

-The install is designed to be simple and light weight to simplify the process.
-The instructions are located in a public git hub repository and are also provided (with pre-populated parameters to make it work for your Observe instance) within the Configuration panel of our UI based install for the app.
+The instructions are located in a public github repository and are also provided (with pre-populated parameters to make it work for your Observe instance) within the Configuration panel of our UI based install for the app.

-Observe helps you quickly start monitoring the health and activity of your servers with the following features:
+Observe helps monitoring the health and activity of your servers with the following features:
 - A logs dataset (Logs) with log files being shipped from your host.
 - A metrics dataset (Metrics) with common host metrics collected from your host.
 - A resource dataset (Source) to quickly show you the hosts your are monitoring that links to associated logs and metrics.